 I chose a striped shirting 100% cotton fabric from Sherwood Fabrics.
 Described as pink and mint green I would call it red and silver grey.
 It has a lovely crisp feel with a sateen weave on the right side.
 Just right for making version D of the pattern.

 My alterations to the pattern for this version are minimal.
-For fitting I made a very slight increase in the front princess seams for a small amount of full bust adjustment and I chose the sleeves from version B because I didn't want the wrong side of the fabric showing.
+For fitting I made a very slight increase in the front princess seams for a small amount of full bust adjustment and I chose the sleeves from version B because the fabric has a definite right and wrong side I didn't want the wrong side of the fabric showing on rolled up sleeves.
 I also thought it would look better with the collar cut on the grain lengthways instead of the suggested cross direction.

 Test stitching showed that overlocking alone (4-thread) on this closely woven fabric looked loose with the stitching showing through and so I chose to make the seams with the overlocker and then run a straight stitch parallel to the overlocking about 1/8" inside of it.